nf-core/circrna/docs/output.md

 ## Genome Index Files

-`nf-core/circrna` will automatically generate genome index files depending on the circRNA quantification tool selected for the `circrna_discovery` module.
+`nf-core/circrna` will automatically generate genome index files depending on the circRNA quantification tools selected for the `circrna_discovery` module.
 In subsequent workflow runs, users should specify the paths to the genome index files generated to save compute resources - please check `nf-core/circrna` [parameter documentation](https://nf-co.re/circrna/dev/parameters#reference-genome-options) for guidance on how to do this.

+*N.B:* Index files must be regenerated if the user re-runs analysis using different genome version.

 <details markdown="1">
 <summary>Output files</summary>